 Land under and around solar arrays can be planted with bird-friendly and pollinator-friendly native plants: a benefit to agriculture, clean energy, bees and birds.

-The goals of this project are threefold.
+The goals of this effort are threefold.

 - Third, we want Audubon members and bird lovers to become vocal advocates for well-sited solar energy projects.

-Solar sites can have multiple benefits for birds and other wildlife when they are landscaped with native plants that support pollinators and buffering lands are managed in ways that maintain important breeding and foraging habitat features for birds.
+Properly sited solar sites can have multiple benefits for birds and other wildlife when they are landscaped with native plants that support pollinators and buffering lands are managed in ways that maintain important breeding and foraging habitat features for birds.
 Using native plants on large plots of land instead of using gravel or turfgrass or regular mowing has numerous benefits:

 - Eliminates costly mowing after the first four years of the project’s 20-25 year lifetime